dellow/Web-Framework/README.md

 - Remove the Git wrapper and replace with a fresh Git initialisation.
 - Remove any un-necessary files/directories.
-- Get all Ruby Gem dependencies.
 - Get all Bower dependencies.
-- Get all NPM dependencies, such as Gulp modules and JavaScript libraries (You can not use Gulp until this step is complete).
+- Get all NPM dependencies.
 - Does an initial commit on the new Git initialisation.

 __All additional instructions below assume you have followed the installation process.__